-The Division of Music is committed to maintaining the general health and safety of its students, faculty and staff.
+The Music Program at York College is committed to maintaining the general health and safety of its students, faculty and staff.
 Guarding against injury and illness as well as raising awareness with accurate and specific information for music students and faculty is essential for a healthy, music-making community.
-In addition to general health and safety promotion, the Division of Music has also developed specific strategies for promoting the musculoskeletal, aural and vocal health of the music community.
-Information about these areas of health will be provided each academic year to the students and faculty in the Division of Music, both in written form and in lecture/presentations.
+In addition to general health and safety promotion, the Music Program has also developed specific strategies for promoting the musculoskeletal, aural and vocal health of the music community.
+Information about these areas of health will be provided each academic year to the students and faculty in the program, both in written form and in lecture/presentations.

 The music student’s private instructor is considered a valuable resource for health and safety issues specific to the playing of specific instruments.
 Music faculty in the classroom, rehearsal hall, and private studio are charged with monitoring the aural, vocal, and musculoskeletal health of their students, especially in terms of over-use or abuse of the ears, voice or specific muscle groups.
 Instruction and resources will be made available to faculty who seek additional information regarding healthy performing practices.
 Music faculty will recommend licensed medical professionals for situations that demand resources beyond general musician’s health information.

 The primary factor in staying safe and healthy is YOU and the personal decisions you make.